-Three significant developments with bearing on U.S. extended deterrence and assurance commitments will be discussed in the following section of this Occasional Paper: the rise of a revanchist and belligerent Russia, China's rapid nuclear build up and revisionist global goals, and a nuclear-armed North Korea dissatisfied with the status quo on the Korean Peninsula.
+Three significant developments with bearing on U.S. extended deterrence and assurance commitments will be discussed in the following section of this article: the rise of a revanchist and belligerent Russia, China's rapid nuclear build up and revisionist global goals, and a nuclear-armed North Korea dissatisfied with the status quo on the Korean Peninsula.
 In addition to nuclear and missile programs, each of these countries maintains robust conventional forces and has been known to possess other weapons of mass destruction.
-Russia and China deploy sophisticated anti-access/area denial weapons.39 Their potential coordination against U.S. interests is particularly concerning.40 These threat trends in the contemporary
+Russia and China deploy sophisticated anti-access/area denial weapons.
+Their potential coordination against U.S. interests is particularly concerning.
+These threat trends in the contemporary security environment must shape allied defense postures and impact U.S. extended deterrence and assurance policies.